-- 1. Configure your network domain to use Kerberos.
-See Section 6.4, "Configuring Your Network Domain to Use Kerberos." - 2.
-Create a Kerberos identification for WebLogic Server. - a.
-Create a user account in the Active Directory for the host on which WebLogic Server is running. - b.
-Create a Service Principal Name for this account.

-c.
-Create a user mapping and keytab file for this account.
+- Configure your network domain to use Kerberos.
+See Section 6.4, "Configuring Your Network Domain to Use Kerberos". - Create a Kerberos identification for WebLogic Server. - Create a user account in the Active Directory for the host on which WebLogic Server is running. - b.
+Create a service principal name (SPN) for this account. - Create a user mapping and keytab file for this account.

-See Section 6.5, "Creating a Kerberos Identification for WebLogic Server."
+See Section 6.5, "Creating a Kerberos Identification for WebLogic Server".

-- 3. Choose a Microsoft client (either a Web service or a browser) and configure it to use Windows Integrated authentication.
-See Section 6.6, "Configuring Microsoft Clients to Use Windows Integrated Authentication." - 4.
-Set up the WebLogic domain to use Kerberos authentication. - a.
-Create a JAAS login file that points to the Active Directory server in the Microsoft domain and the keytab file created in Step 1.
-See Section 6.7, "Creating a JAAS Login File." - b.
+- 3. Choose a Microsoft client (either a Web service or browser) or a Java SE client and configure it to use Windows Integrated Authentication.
+See Section 6.6, "Configuring Microsoft Clients to Use Windows Integrated Authentication". - 4.
+Set up the WebLogic domain to use Kerberos authentication. - Create a JAAS login file that points to the Active Directory server in the Microsoft domain and the keytab file created in Step 1.
+See Section 6.7, "Creating a JAAS Login File". - b.
 Configure a Negotiate Identity Assertion provider in the WebLogic Server security realm.
-See Section 5.9.3, "Configuring a Negotiate Identity Assertion Provider." - 5.
-Start WebLogic Server using specific start-up arguments.
-See Section 6.9, "Using Startup Arguments for Kerberos Authentication with WebLogic Server."
+See Section 5.9.3, "Configuring a Negotiate Identity Assertion Provider". - Start WebLogic Server using specific start-up arguments.
+See Section 6.9, "Using Startup Arguments for Kerberos Authentication with WebLogic Server".